Jelena Janković: 2009–2010: Continued success as top-ten player

 At the Western & Southern Open in Cincinnati, Janković defeated Victoria Azarenka and Elena Dementieva (saving four match points).
 In the final, Janković won her second title of the year, defeating world No. 1, Dinara Safina.
 With the win, her ranking also went back to world No. 4.
 Despite her good form leading up to the US Open, Janković's inconsistency continued, as she suffered a shock second-round defeat by Yaroslava Shvedova despite having match points in the third-set tie-break.
 Her ranking went down to world No. 8.

 At the Pan Pacific Open seeded seventh, Janković defeated Marion Bartoli in the quarterfinals and Li Na in the semifinals.
 She faced Maria Sharapova in the final and retired while behind 5–2 because of an arm injury.
 Janković received a first-round bye in Beijing.
 She lost her opening match to home favorite Peng Shuai.

-At the WTA Tour Championships Janković lost her first match to Azarenka but bounced back defeating Safina and Wozniacki to clinch the first berth in her group.
+At the WTA Tour Championships, Janković lost her first match to Azarenka but bounced back defeating Safina and Wozniacki to clinch the first berth in her group.
 In her second year-end championship semifinal she lost to Venus Williams in three sets.
 She ended the year ranked No. 8 and with a 46–19 record.

 At the Australian Open, Janković, seeded eighth, lost to 31st seed Alona Bondarenko in the third round.
 Next, Janković represented Serbia in the 2010 Fed Cup.
 In her first match, she rallied from 4–6, 1–4 down to defeat Alisa Kleybanova, then defeated reigning French Open champion Svetlana Kuznetsova.
 In the deciding doubles match, she partnered with Ana Ivanovic but fell to Kuznetsova and Kleybanova.
-Her next scheduled tournament was the Dubai Tennis Championships where she lost to Vera Zvonareva in the third round.
-She traveled to Indian Wells for the BNP Paribas Open.
+Her next scheduled tournament was the Dubai Championships where she lost to Vera Zvonareva in the third round.
+She traveled to Indian Wells for the Indian Wells Open.
 At the tournament, she was seeded sixth and defeated Caroline Wozniacki to take her 12th title.
-Janković's next tournament was the Sony Ericsson Open, where she was seeded seventh.
+Janković's next tournament was the Miami Open, where she was seeded seventh.
 In the fourth round, she lost to Samantha Stosur, ending her eight-match winning streak.